 Memphis opens up the 2013 season hosting Duke on September 7.

 Day two of preseason camp is in the books for the Memphis Tigers football team and it was another scorcher.
 Watch highlights and interviews from day two right here on the Memphis Tiger Network.

 The Memphis football team opened up their preseason camp today.
 Check out some highlights from the first day and hear from junior DB Bobby McCain and head coach Justin Fuente.

 Highlights of the 2nd Annual Football by Fuente Women's Clinic.

 Recognized as one of college football's premier special teams coaches.
-James Shibest is in his second season coordinating the Tigers' special teams as well as coaching the squad's tight ends.
+James Shibest is in his third season coordinating the Tigers' special teams as well as coaching the squad's tight ends.

-Last year the Tigers' special teams led Conference USA and ranked nationally in several team statistical categories.
+The Tigers' special teams led Conference USA and ranked nationally in several team statistical categories in the program's final year in the league in 2012.
 Additionally, the Tigers had several standout individual performances on special teams.

 For the season, Memphis led Conference USA in kickoff coverage with a net average of 42.6 yards.
 Memphis ranked 18th nationally in kickoff return yardage defense (18.80 yards per return).
 The squad also led C-USA and ranked 20th nationally with a 12.0 punt return average.
 The Tigers' punting unit ranked 25th nationally with a 38.93 net punting average.